 How to Tell When to Replace Windows in Your Home

-One of the best ways to know when to replace windows in house is that your existing windows are no longer functioning properly.
+One of the best ways to know when to replace windows in the house is if your existing windows are no longer functioning properly.
 Are they difficult to open and close?
 Are the locks no longer working?
 You should not have to strain yourself to open or close your windows.
 Also, you need to ensure that your windows lock securely to protect your home from break-ins.

 If you are noticing increased amounts of condensation on your windows, it is time for window replacement.
 This could be a sign that the window is no longer energy-efficient.
 Opt for double- or triple-pane windows that have been filled with inert gases between the panes.
 This will prevent condensation as well as keep your home comfortable all through the year no matter what the weather condition is.